AUSTRALIAN INSTITUTE OF PHYSICS

 NSW Awards and Prizes

-The New South Wales Branch has a number of awards each year as follows:
+The New South Wales Branch has a number of awards each year:

 • Honours prize or equivalent - best graduating student as judged by the physics department.